decant09/learn-the-lingo-quiz/README.md

 ![](/docs/wireframes/quiz_over_page.png)

 ## Features
--
+- The website is made up of three pages, the home page, the quiz page and the quiz over page.
+The home page contains a start button which takes you to the quiz itself.
+When the quiz is complete the quiz over page is automatically opened.
+This page contains buttons to navigate back to the home page or to the quiz page again.
 ### Home Page
+- The home page displays the title of the website clearly.
+- Below this there is a brief introduction to the website and an invaitation to take the quiz.
+- Below the introduction there is a button labelled "start" which when clicked takes you the quiz page.
+-The button is styled with a box shadow to make it stand out as a button.
+There is a hover effect applied that changes the cursor to a pointer and makes the button pop up a fraction.
+This gives the appearance of it moving in a 3D direction out of the screen.
+- There is dark mode toggle icon to allow the user to change between the default light mode to dark mode.
+This is displayed on each of the pages of the website.
 ### Quiz Page
-- There is score display area located in the quiz head to the top right of the quiz.
-It increments by 20 as questions are answered correctly.
+- The quiz page is made up of a quiz area with a shadow effect border applied.
+- Within this area there are three main components, the quiz head, the question display, and the associated answers options.
+- The quiz head, located at the top, contains a question count to the left and a score count to the right.
+- The question counter contains two numbers separated by a forward slash.
+These are placed under the heading labelled "question".
-- There is a question counter area located in the quiz head to the top left of the quiz.
-It given an integer value of between 1 and 5, depending on what question number you are at.
-This number is displayed beside a forward slash and the number 5.
-This is is to show the user that there are 5 questions in total and how far they have progressed.
+The first number is a number between 1 and 5, and is assigned depending on what question number point the user is at in the quiz.
+The second number is 5 and corresponds to the total amount of questions in the quiz.
+This shows the user that there are 5 questions in total and how far they have progressed.
+When the page is loaded the question counter displays 1/5.
+- The score counter is placed under the heading labelled "score".
+It starts at 0 and increments by 20 as questions are answered correctly.
+- The question area displays the new question each time it is prompted to, this being when the page is loaded and when an answer option has been clicked.
+- Each question has its associated answers displayed below it.
+There are 4 possible answer choices of which only one is right.
+A hover effect is applied to the areas containing the answers.
+The results in the cursor changing to a pointer and the colour scheme of the area changing.
-- Once an answer option is clicked on the background colour changes to green, if the answer selected is correct, and red if incorrect.
+- Once an answer option is chosen and clicked on the background colour changes to green, if the answer selected is correct, and red if incorrect.
+There is a brief delay applied before the next question is automatically displayed.
+- The quiz is complete once 5 questions have been answered prompting the quiz over page to be displayed.
 ### Quiz Over Page
+- This page shows the users score result with a message displayed beneath.
+- The message displayed depends on the score achieved.
+- There are two buttons displayed underneath and are stacked on top on each other.
+They have the same styling and hover effect aplied to them as the start button on the home page.
+- The first button is labelled "try again" which when clicked taks tou the start of the quiz again.
+- The second button is labelled "home" and when clicked takes you to the home page.
 ### Dark Mode Toggle
+- The dark mode toggle is featured on each of the pages of the website in the same position on each, that is to the top right corner.
+- Its appearance is a font awesome icon, a sun or a moon, surrounded by a circle.
+- It is a clickable area which when clicked toggles the appearance of the website between the dark and light mode styles.
-- Font awesome icons for a sun and a moon are used to denote bright mode or dark mode.
+- A sun icon is shown when the website is in light mode and the moon icon when in dark mode.
 The icon changes from one to the other depending on what mode you are currently viewing the page on.
-The sun is used on the bright mode page and the moon on the dark mode page.
-There is a circular dark mode toggle icon located in the top right corner of each page of the website.
-The user can toggle between dark and light mode depending on preference.
+- The user can toggle between dark and light mode depending on their preference.
+This preference choice is maintained throughout the website regardless of whether or not a new page is visited.
 ### Future Features
+- The website is based on the Scottish linguistic variation of English, as well as its own regional dialects.
+However, on a similar basis, I would like to include England and Ireland specific quizes.
+- The structure would be the same but instead the homepage would be modified to add buttons that would allow the user to choose the
+England, Ireland or Scotland quiz option.
+- At the outset of creating this website I intended to have a leaderboard feature which would display the top three scores achieved by users.
+However. time contraints meant that I had to remove this feature from the website as it not fully complete by the time of submission.
 ##  Technologies Used
 ### Languages
 - HTML5